edgi-govdata-archiving/epa-geoportal-database-scraper/README.md

 Scrapes all the document IDs on http://gis.epa.ie/GetData/Download and submits requests for download links to be emailed to a specified email address.

+Capturing of the emails, parsing of the download links, the download and extraction of the actual documents is not within the scope of this project.

 # Usage

 Check out this repository.